Stable mixed graphs: Summary graphs

 \subsection{Generating summary graphs}

-\paragraph{A local algorithm to generate SGs.} We now present a local Algorithm (after determining the ancestor set of the conditioning set) to generate an SG from an SG. \begin{alg} \text{$\alpha_{SG}(H;M,C)$: (Generating an SG from a summary graph $H$)}\\ Start from $H$.
-Label the nodes in $\an(C)$. \begin{enumerate} \item Apply Algorithm \ref{alg:22}. \item Remove all edges (arrows or arcs) with arrowhead pointing to a node in $\an(C)$, and replace these by the edge with the arrowhead removed (line or arrow) if the edge does not already exist. \end{enumerate} Continually apply step 1 until it is not possible to apply the given step further before moving to the second step. \end{alg} Fig.\ \ref{fig:2ex3} illustrates how to apply Algorithm \ref{alg:23} step by step to a DAG.
+\emph{A local algorithm to generate SGs.} We now present a local algorithm (after determining the ancestor set of the conditioning set) to generate an SG from an SG. \begin{alg} $\alpha_{\mathrm{SG}}(H;M,C)$: (Generating an SG from a summary graph $H$)

+Start from $H$.
+Label the nodes in $\an(C)$. \begin{enumerate} \item Apply Algorithm \ref{alg:22}. \item Remove all edges (arrows or arcs) with arrowhead pointing to a node in $\an(C)$, and replace these by the edge with the arrowhead removed (line or arrow) if the edge does not already exist. \end{enumerate}

+Continually apply step 1 until it is not possible to apply the given step further before moving to the second step. \end{alg} Figure~\ref{fig:2ex3} illustrates how to apply Algorithm \ref {alg:23} step by step to a DAG.
 Notice that as it is stated in the description of the algorithm the order of applying the steps does matter here.